-Tucked in at the end of a cozy cul-de-sac in Alameda, Woodstock Park is a freshly remodeled playground with lots of exciting features including a zipline, platform swings, and a giant rope climbing structure.
-I recently took my two and seven-year-old kiddos for a morning of play and they each had lots of fun in their own ways.
-So if you’re looking for a bright and clean new playground with some cool features for kids of all ages, check out Woodstock Park in Alameda (but probably on a weekend).
+Tucked in at the end of a cozy cul-de-sac in Alameda, Woodstock Park is a nice playground with lots of exciting features including a zipline, platform disc swings, and a giant rope climbing structure.
+I recently took my five year old for a morning of play and she had a ton of fun.
+So if you’re looking for a bright and clean playground with some cool features for kids of all ages, check out Woodstock Park in Alameda (but probably on a weekend).

 Worth noting, the Boys & Girls Club of Alameda is directly across the street from the playground, so there are waves of kids that come to play for ten-minute recesses throughout the day during the week when camp is in session.